harrisjose/blog/src/pages/cache-dedupe-api/index.md

 - frameworks

 ---
-This would usually be something that your framework would handle.
-Ember data, for example, works based on the [Stale While Revalidate](https://web.dev/stale-while-revalidate/) pattern for caching requests.
-React has two great libraries that sort of work with the same pattern: [SWR](https://swr.now.sh) and [react-query](https://github.com/tannerlinsley/react-query#installation).

-We use Vue at work and there aren't any widely used abstractions like these in vue-land.
+Caching and de-duping HTTP requests helps [facilitate local reasoning](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns.html "Fast and maintainable patterns for fetching from a database - Sophie Alpert").
+This means that you think about a part of your code in isolation, without holding the entire system in your head.
+I'll get into more of why this has a huge impact on the way you code at the end of this post.

 ## Caching responses

-We'll use a ES6 class for our cache but this would work just as well with the [module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript).
 First, we need a way to insert requests into the cache.

 ```javascript
 class Cache {